wistn/sited_test/README.md

 // replace /path/to/node_modules/sited_test/bin.js with actual bin.js's path.
 If (key) be deleted, that built-in keyword of bin.js would be used.
 ```

 or b.
-You can start debugging (sited_test) when editor focuses sited plugin file, after adding a debug configure to execute as node command below, test the plugin directly, need not to write the plugin path, it will be identified by \${file}.
+You can start debugging (sited_test) when editor focuses sited plugin file, after adding a debug configure to execute as node command below, test the plugin directly, need not to write the plugin path, it will be identified by \${file}.If you want to VS Code set breakpoints and pause in js code of plugin xml file, must add `debugger;` statements outside global functions and in every function you want to pause.

 ```json
 "launch": {